Inka Bach

 Inka Bach (born 27 April 1956 in East Berlin) is a German writer.

-She moved with her family to West Berlin in 1972 and after her Abitur in 1974, she studied philosophy and literature at the Free University of Berlin, where she also received an M.S. and a Ph.D.
-She has worked as a scriptwriter and she currently lives with her two children in Berlin.
+She moved with her family to West Berlin in 1972.
+After her Abitur in 1974, she studied philosophy and literature at the Free University of Berlin, where she also received an M.S. and a Ph.D.
+She has worked as a scriptwriter and currently lives with her two children in Berlin.